Including related provincial credits and benefits

 - send us a letter indicating your new marital status and the date of the change.

-If you get married or start living common-law, also include your spouse's or common-law partner's name, address, social insurance number, and net income for 2013.
-You and your spouse or common-law partner should both sign the form or letter.
+If you get married or start living common-law, also include your spouse's or common-law partner's name, address, social insurance number, and net income for 2014.
+You and your spouse or common-law partner should both sign the letter.

 Only one GST/HST credit payment is allowed per family each quarter.
 If you were both getting payments as individuals before you were married or became common-law partners, and you both continued to get payments after your marital status changed, one of you will have to repay the amounts you got after your status changed.
 Either your or your spouse's or common law partner's payments will be adjusted to include the credit for both of you.